microsoft/DLWorkspace/docs/deployment/PXEServer.md

   Once PXE server has been started, any node that are booted on the same VLAN of the PXE server will have its system drive wiped out, and deployed for a Kubernetes master, etcd server, or worker node.
 Thus, please proceed with caution.

+8. Some known issues:
+   1. If a machine has multiple network interface, and uses one network interface to reach PXE server, and another to reach internet, it is **__sometime__** necessary to disconnect the network to the PXE server at the end of the installation to correctly routed internet access.